 Integral Ecology sees the world as a composite of ecology, economy, equity and justice that is accessible through the natural and social sciences, arts and humanities.
 Integral Ecology is linked to sustainable business through frugal consumption and acknowledges the intrinsic value of nature and the need to adopt holistic management practices.
 Papers of the book by economists, business scholars, philosophers, lawyers, theologians and practitioners working in Europe, North America, and Asia highlight the relationship between integral ecology and sustainable business practices, and explore the meaning of sustainability in relation to both human and non-human life, offering a series of new and invigorating approaches to sustainable business practices and sustainability leadership.

-In September 4-6, 2017 The Coller School of Management of Tel Aviv University hosted the 2017 Annual European SPES Conference in Tel Aviv, Israel.
+In September 4-6, 2017 the Coller School of Management of Tel Aviv University hosted the 2017 Annual European SPES Conference in Tel Aviv, Israel.
 Collaborative partners included the European SPES Institute and the Business Ethics Center of the Corvinus University of Budapest.
 The conference was entitled “New Economy, Old Traditions: Caring Entrepreneurship”.

 The central theme of the conference was developing a new ethos of entrepreneurship in which caring for fellow human beings, future generations and nature play a primordial role.
 Practical wisdom from the Jewish and other faith traditions suggests that enterprises with a spiritual value orientation can flourish, and serve the interests of business and the wider community better than conventional enterprises that operate according to a narrow financial bottom line.